Spirit defeat Thorns 2-0 to advance to NWSL final

-Washington Spirit defeat Portland Thorns 2-0 and advance to NWSL final behind Gift Monday and Croix Bethune
+Washington Spirit top Portland Thorns to advance to NWSL Championship behind Gift Monday and Croix Bethune

 Trinity Rodman also returned to the field as the Spirit returned to the championship game for the second straight season